 Meet Toto: she's no ordinary cat, and she can't wait to have an adventure with you!
-Join Toto for a funny animal escapade written by one of the UK's best-loved broadcasters.
-Purrfect for reading aloud or for children to curl up with and read alone.
+From one of the UK's best-loved broadcasters.

 Meet Toto: she's no ordinary cat, and she can't wait to have an adventure with you!
-Join Toto for a funny animal escapade written by one of the UK's best-loved broadcasters.
-For fans of The Aristocats, The Secret Life of Pets, 101 Dalmatians and Atticus Claw Breaks the Law.
+From one of the UK's best-loved broadcasters, purrfect for fans of The Aristocats, The Secret Life of Pets and Atticus Claw Breaks the Law.

 Toto the cat and her brother Silver live footloose and fancy-free in a townhouse in London.
 Toto is almost totally blind, and learned to trust her senses from a ninja cat-master who taught her back in Italy where they were born.
 By day, Toto and Silver seem to be ordinary cats, but by night, they love to have adventures!